David Abbott Talks Festival of the Arts 2018 & the Importance of Community

 “I’m looking forward to building upon the historic event with renewed connection to the start, 50 years ago.
 Listening to the stories of ‘best memories’ will lead our team in crafting all future Festival of the Arts events,” said Abbott.

-Within this role, Abbott hopes to support stewardship within the community and to continue to cherish established traditions.
+In this role, Abbott hopes to support stewardship within the community and to continue to cherish established traditions.
 The interim executive director is also eager to learn and be a part of the volunteer leadership team during this upcoming Festival of the Arts because the volunteers know how “to create a spectacular show” Abbott said.

 Not only does this festival provide artists with a platform for creative self-expression, but it is also “an immersion of the senses,” said Abbott.
 Whether it be listening to a performance while tasting foods from various cultures or looking at the visual art displayed and then making crafts with your kids, Festival of the Arts has something for the entire family and community.